1031-Systems/1031_Delivery/docs/HotKeys.md

 - Ctrl-D - Insert a New Digital channel
 - Ctrl-F - Fit all data to display
 - Ctrl-I - Insert at
+- Ctrl-L - Add a Label (may be used to change or delete a label also)
 - Ctrl-N - New animation
 - Ctrl-O - Open animation file
 - Ctrl-P - Insert a New PWM channel